0x5ubt13/kubenumerate/README.md

 If you don't want to install everything in your system, a containerised version is available at [Docker Hub: gagarter/kubenumerate](https://hub.docker.com/r/gagarter/kubenumerate).
 You will need to mount your `kubeconfig` file inside the container, then mount the desired output folder inside the container, and after running, it will dump all the output in the mounted folder.
 All this can be done with the following example commands:

-    # Create folder and prepare kubeconfig file and out directory
+    # Create directory and prepare kubeconfig file and out directory
     mkdir /tmp/kubenumerate_out
     cp ~/.kube/config /tmp/config
     chmod a+r /tmp/config